Minister for Mental Wellbeing, Public Health, Sport, Alcohol & Drugs

-The Minister for Drugs & Alcohol Policy and Sport is a junior ministerial post in the Scottish Government.
+The Minister for Mental Wellbeing, Public Health, Sport, Alcohol & Drugs is a junior ministerial post in the Scottish Government.
 As a result, the minister does not attend the Scottish Cabinet but reports to the Cabinet Secretary for Health and Social Care who does.

 History

 The office was created in December 2020 by First Minister Nicola Sturgeon following the resignation of Minister for Public Health, Joe FitzPatrick.
 His resignation was triggered by the figures released that showed Scotland again had the worst drug death rate in Europe.
 Sturgeon stated that her government had taken their "eye off the ball on drug deaths" and appointed Angela Constance to take on the new dedicated role as Minister for Drugs Policy.

 Following the 2023 SNP leadership election, incumbent First Minister Humza Yousaf appointed Elena Whitham as the renamed Minister for Drugs and Alcohol Policy.
 On 7 February 2024, Whitham announced she resigning from the post due to her suffering from PTSD.
 The following day, as part of a wider cabinet reshuffle, triggered by the resignation of Health Secretary, Michael Matheson, Yousaf appointed Christina McKelvie to the post.
 In June 2024, McKelvie announced that she had breast cancer and that she would go on leave while she underwent treatment for it.
 On March 10 2025, McKelvie announced that due to her health problems caused by the breast cancer, she would not run for reelection in 2026 and planned to continue her cancer treatment.
 Unfortunately, McKelvie died on March 27 2025 of the breast cancer.

 On 11 June 2025, Maree Todd was appointed to the newly renamed role as Minister for Drugs & Alcohol Policy and Sport.
 Todd had previously been Minister for Social Care, Mental Wellbeing and Sport and retained her responsibility for the sport portfolio when appointed.